Anirudh1103/Java-2025/Readme.md

 Each day's content will be in its respective directory.
 You can browse the code examples and read the accompanying notes to understand the concepts.

-## Contribution

-While this repository primarily serves as my learning journal, contributions and suggestions are welcome!
-Feel free to open issues or submit pull requests.

-## License

-[Choose a license - e.g., MIT License, Apache License 2.0, etc.]  Add the license text to the repository.